severity1/custom-amazon-bedrock-agent-action/README.md

 ## Features
 - **Customizable Agent Analysis**: Leverage Amazon Bedrock Agent's capabilities to analyze PR files according to your specific requirements, benefiting from advanced language models and customizable prompts.
+- **Memory Support**: For compatible models, enable agent memory to maintain context across multiple sessions, allowing for more coherent and contextually aware analyses over time.
 - **Flexible Use Cases**: Adapt the action for various use cases such as code quality improvement, security assessments, performance optimizations, and more, tailored to your project's needs.
 - **File Ignoring**: Define patterns to ignore certain files or directories, similar to `.gitignore`, allowing for focused analysis on relevant files.
 - **Integration with Amazon Bedrock Knowledgebases**: Enhance the agent's capabilities by incorporating domain-specific knowledge through [Amazon Bedrock Knowledgebases](https://docs.aws.amazon.com/bedrock/latest/userguide/knowledge-base.html), enabling more accurate and context-aware analyses.